• About

 TOILETS

 You will have access to toilets at the start and finish.
 The route visits many towns and villages where there may be public toilets available.
+We are working on a list of public services available.

 MANDATORY KIT